 - Mash the bananas, then stir them into the blender with a spatula.

 - Lightly grease a skillet with butter and wipe off extra grease with a paper towel.
 Heat the skillet over low heat.
-Add a few more tablespoons milk to the better until it is still thick but can pour out of the blender.
+Add a few more tablespoons milk to the batter until it is still thick but can pour out of the blender.
 Pour the batter into small circles.
 Cook the pancakes until the bubbles pop on the top and the bottoms are golden: low and slow is the key!
 Then flip them and cook until golden on the other side.

-- Add another tablespoon or two to the remaining batter and stir so that it is pourable.
+- Add another tablespoon or two of milk to the remaining batter and stir so that it is pourable.
 Cook the remaining batter, adjusting the heat as necessary (the skillet can get very hot on the second batch).
 Place the cooked pancakes under an inverted bowl to keep them warm.
 Serve immediately with maple syrup.